pytorch/captum/README.md

 however it has lower execution time.
 Another important thing to remember about DeepLift is that it currently doesn't support all non-linear activation types.
-For more details on limitations of the current implementation, please read DeepLift's original paper linked to the implementation of the algorithms.
+For more details on limitations of the current implementation, please read DeepLift's original paper linked below.

 Now let's look into `DeepLiftShap`.
 Similar to `GradientShap`, `DeepLiftShap` uses baseline distribution.
 In the example below, we use the same baseline distribution